-State 1.4 Invaded State
+State 4 Invaded

 The Invaded State is identified as being in the exponential growth phase of invader abundance where control is a priority.
 Dominance (or relative dominance) of noxious or invasive species reduces species diversity, forage production, wildlife habitat, and site protection.
-A level of 20 percent invasive species composition by dry weight indicates that a substantial energy input will be required to create a shift to the grassland state (herbicide, mechanical treatment), even with a return to proper grazing management or favorable growing conditions.
+A level of 10 percent invasive species composition by dry weight indicates that a substantial energy input will be required to create a shift to the grassland state (herbicide, mechanical treatment), even with a return to proper grazing management or favorable growing conditions.
 Prescriptive grazing can be used to manage invasive species.
 In some instances, carefully targeted grazing (sometimes in combination with other treatments) can reduce or maintain the species composition of invasive species.
+The invasive nature of the weeds outcompete the present plant community.
+Once the weed reaches its maximum population level for this site, effective control is unlikely without massive resource inputs.
+Ecological processes at a site may change after an invading species has established and spread (Walker and Smith 1997).